 - Garlic

-How to make this easy acorn squash soup
+How to make roasted acorn squash and carrot soup

-Once you add the pureed soup back into the pot on the stove, you add your heavy cream.
+- Simmer: Add the pureed carrot and squash soup back into your large pot.
+Once you add the pureed soup back into the pot on the stove, add your heavy cream and simmer gently for about 10 minutes.

 That is it.
 It is very easy.
 To serve the squash and carrot soup, just ladle some soup into a bowl and top with a dollop of your pistou.
 The pistou is so good!